Allow Custom User Input

 import { Toggle } from 'svelte-zoo'

-let selected = '🍇 Grapes, 🍈 Melon, 🍉 Watermelon, 🍊 Tangerine'.split(', ')
+let selected = $state('🍇 Grapes, 🍈 Melon, 🍉 Watermelon, 🍊 Tangerine'.split(', '))

-let duplicates = false
+let duplicates = $state(false)

 </script>